Cemetery Tour keeps history alive

-Donald Lovette of Hinesville, Georgia looks over a headstone in Zoucks Cemetery at Fort Stewart, Georgia during the Fort Stewart Fall Cemetery Tour, Nov.
-14, 2024.
-The cemetery tour gives community members an opportunity to visit the grave sites belonging to communities that once resided on the 288,000 acres of land that encompass Fort Stewart today.
-(U.S. Army Photo by Joseph Cooper)
+Community members braved spotted showers as they ventured through Fort Stewart’s costal Georgia Nov.
+14 for the latest Fall Cemetery Tour that featured four cemeteries, each belonging to communities that once resided on the 288,000 acres of land that encompass Fort Stewart today.

+Settled in the late 1700s, more than 300 families thrived within the bustling coastal Georgia communities on the land; most of which included homes, schools, general stores, churches, and of course, cemeteries.
+When the Army acquired the land in 1940, the families relocated their communities— inevitably leaving their cemeteries behind.
+Today, the 60 cemeteries across the installation are the only remaining visual proof that the communities ever existed.

+Donald Lovette, a local historian, Fort Stewart Cemetery and Historic Communities Council co-chair, and Chairman of the Liberty County Board of Commissioners, has been visiting the area and its cemeteries since the 1980s.

 |Date Taken: